hhpamu/ACSI_dual_drone/README.md

 Mention Python versions we worked with, cf client, vmware etc.

 ## Demo Videos
-SRI is a topper

-The full playlist of our videos can be found on <a href="https://www.youtube.com/playlist?list=PLhjMVMo-iKefzUKCguJFhuCKCUdmlcipk" target="_blank">YouTube</a>
+The full playlist of videos of our testing and final demo result can be found on <a href="https://www.youtube.com/playlist?list=PLhjMVMo-iKefzUKCguJFhuCKCUdmlcipk" target="_blank">YouTube</a>

 ## Acknowledgements
 - <a href="https://www.andrew.cmu.edu/user/capn/" target="_blank">Dr. Mark Bedillion</a>